trtrgfh/Machine-Learning-Notes/README.md

 ## Batch Normalization <a name="hyperparametertuning"></a>
 - Used on the input layer and the hidden layers to improve the performance and stability of neural networks
+    - Prevent covariate shift (input distribution changes): for activations in a hidden layers, the values of W and b in the previous layers keep on changing, so the activations suffer from covariate shift.
+Batch normalization ensures the mean and variance of z for the activations remains the same.
+    - Slight regularization effect: since mean and variance is computed on each mini-batch instead of the entire dataset, it would add noise to the values of z in each mini-batch.
 - Given values in layer l, $z^{[l]\(1)}, ..., z^{[l]\(m)}$
     - $\mu = \frac{1}{m} \sum_{i} z^{[l]\(i)}$
     - $\sigma^2 = \frac{1}{m} \sum_{i} (z^{[l]\(i)} - \mu)^2$